 Visitors always enjoy a couple of hours at Blandy’s Wine Lodge in the centre of town which occupies part of a former Franciscan friary dating back to the 17th century.
-Guided visits include a tour of the cellars and the all-important wine-tasting session.
+Guided visits include a tour of the cellars and the all-important Madeira wine tasting session.

 Not far from Funchal, the Botanical Gardens opened to the public in 1960 with a fine display of plants from all over the world, including desert cacti, some rare rain-forest orchids and South African proteas.

 The famous toboggan ride from Monte to Funchal is an exhilarating experience and takes approximately 20 minutes.
 Madeiran tobogganing was invented as a form of passenger transport as far back as the mid 19th century.